 United States statistics

 In adults, hypertension is defined on the basis of data from extensive studies that allowed correlation of BP with adverse events, such as heart failure or stroke.
-Similar studies have not been performed in children, although reports from small populations of children provided compelling evidence of a relation between hypertension and both ventricular hypertrophy and atherosclerosis.
+Similar studies have not been performed in children, although reports from small populations of children provided compelling evidence of a relation between hypertension and both ventricular hypertrophy and atherosclerosis, and stroke has become increasingly recognized as a cause of pediatric morbidity/mortality.

 In children, the definition of hypertension is based exclusively on frequency-distribution curves for BP.
 As a consequence, estimates of the prevalence of pediatric hypertension lack a scientific basis.
 The number of children who might be defined as having hypertension and the frequency with which they develop complications during adulthood remain unknown.
-However, recent evidence indicates that hypertension in adults originates in childhood, because childhood blood pressure predicts blood pressure in the adult.
-[7, 8]
+However, recent evidence indicates that hypertension in adults originates in childhood, because childhood blood pressure predicts BP in the adult.
+[12, 13]

 Because of differences in genetic and environmental factors, incidences vary from country to country and even from region to region in the same country.